12 Essential Phrasal Verbs with COME (with Meanings & Examples)

 Come across

-Meaning: to find something or meet someone by accident.
+Meaning: to find something or meet someone by chance

-We came across some old friends while we were walking in the park.
+• I came across some old photos while cleaning the house.

 Come along